|

 Before you do anything, properly prepare your cake pans for baking.
 I made this little Youtube video to show you the process I use:

-Disaster Alert!
+Pro Tip!
 Make sure you test your cake with a toothpick to see if it’s completely done before removing it from the oven.
 It should come out completely clean if it is done.

 If you think that it might taste even yummier if it is slightly underdone and gooey, be warned: The middle of your cake will sink into the cooling rack until it becomes a puddle of goo.
 (Yep.
 Done that.)

-Also, let your cake cool for 10 minutes in the pan before trying to remove it.
+Also, let your cake cool in the pan for 10 minutes before trying to remove it.
 Then, run a knife around the edge and flip it over.
 It should come out like a charm.

 Once you have all the elements for your cake made, it’s time for the fun to begin.
-You’ll need:

 • Two cake layers